-U.S. 74 is a primary east-west route in the region and has been identified by NCDOT as a Strategic Highway Corridor, a crucial piece in an ongoing effort to enhance transportation, economic development, and environmental stewardship in North Carolina.
+U.S. 74 is a primary east-west route in the region and has been identified by NCDOT as a Strategic Highway Corridor, a crucial piece in an ongoing effort to enhance transportation, economic development and environmental stewardship in North Carolina.

-The existing six-lane divided roadway will be widened to include four general purpose lanes and one bus lane in each direction.
-The proposed bus lane will be constructed in the median and will be separated from the general purpose lanes by two-foot buffers.
-A single barrier wall will be constructed in the center of the median to separate the opposing bus lanes.
+The bus lanes are being built in the median and will be separated from the general purpose lanes by 2-foot buffers.
+A single barrier wall will be built in the center of the median to separate the opposing bus lane.

-Nat Hunter, PE
+Nat Hunter, P.E.

 Senior Resident Engineer

 Although the N.C.
 Department of Transportation works to minimize the number of homes and businesses displaced by a road project, it is inevitable, in many cases, that a certain amount of private property is needed.
 The following information explains right of way acquisition and answers questions about the process.